 In May 2022, the International Maritime Organization (IMO) announced fresh amendments to the existing FAL Convention.
 Port authorities, governments, and other regulatory bodies associated with the Maritime trade are deemed to compulsorily follow these rules before 01 January 2024.
-The mandate suggests and emphasizes aspects such as mandatory digitization, implementation of a Single Window System in every Port, and inculcation of the lessons learnt from the COVID-19 pandemic.
+The mandate suggests and emphasises aspects such as mandatory digitisation, implementation of a Single Window System in every Port, and inculcation of the lessons learnt from the COVID-19 pandemic.
 Here is a detailed emphasis on the key objectives that IMO is keen on achieving through this mandate.

-Emphasis on Sustainability
+Emphasis on sustainability

 Maritime trade accounts for 4 percent of carbon emissions in the world.
 In the coming few years, the percentage of emissions is said to touch at least 20 percent.
 Therefore, IMO believes it is essential to reduce carbon emissions and ensure a sustainable business ecosystem developed around the Maritime trade.
 Therefore, the amendments carried out by the FAL convention suggest the strict implementation of a Maritime Single Window.
-Public authorities are deemed to establish, maintain, and use Single Window Systems for the electronic exchange of information required prior to arrival, stay, and departure of ships in Ports.
-This will not only improve the efficiency of the Port operations, but it will also make way for paperless trade and lower fuel consumption by the ships.
+Public authorities are deemed to establish, maintain, and use Single Window Systems for the electronic exchange of information required prior to the arrival, stay, and departure of ships in Ports.
+This will not only improve the efficiency of the Port operations but will also make way for paperless trade and lower fuel consumption by the ships.

-Thwarting Illicit Trade and Maritime Corruption
+Thwarting illicit trade and Maritime corruption

 Customs authorities worldwide often find it challenging to deal with the parallel mandate of Illicit trading as it causes loss of revenue and cargo.
 In turn, this parallel mandate also leads to operational inefficiencies with a legitimate supply chain.
 IMO’s FAL Convention addresses this challenge with digitization or a mandatory Single Window System.
 Technology sets governance of frameworks to counter illicit trade and risk deterrence.
 A Single Window platform proactively identifies emerging threats with pre-arrival shipment information.
 It connects all inter-agencies like Customs, Immigration, Port Health, and other border security forces to share information on the arrival-stay-departure of vessels and their cargo so that information discrepancy is null.
 Moreover, it even prevents the users from tampering with any data/document submitted, thereby preventing malpractices in the trade.

 An ideal Maritime supply chain makes seamless collaboration between Ports, shipping lines, and regulatory authorities to achieve sustainability and optimization of operations.
 But in reality, this is a gap which all Ports are facing.
 Vessels keep waiting at the anchorage area on an average of 12-48 hours in order to berth while the berths remain idle because of the non-arrival of scheduled vessels.
 A Single Window platform allows Ports to improve berth productivity by enabling complete visibility of vessel arrival-stay-departure on a real-time basis with the help of ETA and ATA of the vessel.
 Based on berth availability, vessels can optimize their speed on all sailing legs and reduce fuel consumption and emissions.
-Along with improved berth productivity, the Port can promote other benefits, especially in terms of idle time minimization, which corresponds not only to savings in fuel consumption and bunker cost but also to environmental benefits, in terms of reduced emissions.
+Along with improved berth productivity, the Port can promote other benefits, especially in terms of idle time minimisation, which corresponds not only to savings in fuel consumption and bunker cost but also to environmental benefits, in terms of reduced emissions.

-The COVID-19 pandemic outbreak is a significant challenge that the entire world ever faced in a century.
+The COVID-19 pandemic outbreak is a significant challenge that the entire world never faced in a century.
 However, it seems the world has learnt very little from the previous disasters.
 Now, the IMO’s amendment to FAL Convention commands contracting governments and public authorities in every nation to allow ships and Ports to remain fully functional during such situations.
 Also, it mandates the entire Maritime ecosystem to keep an emergency global supply chain on to ensure all essentials reach the deprived countries on time.
-Apart from that, public authorities too are asked to designate P Port workers and shipping crew as frontline workers during such emergencies.
+Apart from that, public authorities too are asked to designate Port workers and shipping crew as frontline workers during such emergencies.

-Will the Stakeholders Adhere?
+Will the stakeholders adhere?

 The FAL mandate announced before the pandemic saw little participation among the stakeholders.
 It is believed that only 30 per cent of the Ports worldwide have adhered to the mandate so far.
-While IMO’s objectives to achieve 360-degree digitization are well lauded, few stakeholders are considering it seriously.
+While IMO’s objectives to achieve 360-degree digitisation are well lauded, few stakeholders are considering it seriously.
 The reason for non-adherence is often driven by heavy financial investment.
 Hence, the regulator needs to facilitate a cost-effective solution which becomes acceptable to all stakeholders.